 CBD notably absent

-CBD products and cannabinoid-containing products, while included in the definition of cannabis under the Cannabis Act, will not be subject to the same controls as THC according to the final regulations.
+CBD products and cannabinoid-containing products, while included in the definition of cannabis under the Cannabis Act, will not be subject to the same controls as THC according to the final regulations of legalization 2.0.

 With this, CBD remains largely unregulated, creating great potential opportunities for industry looking to specialize in CBD infused products.
 While only time will tell how CBD will be regulated in future, at least for now, Health Canada is listening to industries appeals to have these products classified as a natural health product and have committed to engage in public consultations to better understand and decide on how to best regulate these currently in limbo products.